archethic-foundation/project-management/sprint_plans/2022_mar_sprint_2_kanchenjunga.md

 ### Goal

 #### AE Blockchain:
+- The focus is on enhancing few features in beaconchain summary and beacon live updates
+- Implementing the hybrid root of trust
-- xxx
+- Snap packaging
-- xxx
+- Archethic website (remodelling)

 #### AE Biometrics:
-- xxx
-- xxx
+- Fuzzy extractor
+- Getting a high redability of the fingerprint (+device setup)

 ### Target
 - Total Issues: 27